JohnDamilola/URL-Shortener-2.0/README.md

 ## Description
-URL Shortener is a tool to help you create simple and easy-to-remember custom links from long URLs and to also track link performance and impact.
+Do you wish you could convert your long urls to a short and easy-to-remember custom one, and also track the number of visits, and be in total control of your links (e.g. password-protect, disable/enable, set expiry dates).
+Also do you wish to track engagements using UTM parameters, then URL Shortener 2.0. is that tool you need.

 ## Watch URL-Shortener-2.0 in Action